saurabh-2905/Django-handson/README.md

 # mysite

-My very first attempt at learning Django when I had to work on web-development for an internship during one of the summer vacations while my masters.
+My very first attempt at learning Django when I had to work on web-development for an internship during one of the summer vacations during my masters.

 It is a basic prototype website that helps one to understands the basics of Django Framwork and MVC model in general.